downdrown/vaadin-minicalendar/README.md

 <img src="docs/screens/disabled_days.gif" />

+> **Warning**
+> Disabled days can still be selected by the server!
+>
+> Even though a day is disabled in the calendar view, it can still be marked as the selected value from server side.
+> Disabled days are **not** considered as *invalid value* from the server, the feature's purpose is to indicate valid
+> selections to the user.

 <details>
-    <summary>⚠️ Disabled days can still be selected by the server!</summary>
-Even though a day is disabled in the calendar view, it can still be marked as the selected value from server side.
+    <summary>Details</summary>

 ```java
 var disabledDays = getDisabledDays();